Clark Reservation State Park: Ferns

 Specimen of American hart's tongue fern in Michigan; Clark Reservation has largest population of these endangered ferns in the U.S..

 Clark Reservation is known for the diversity of fern species which grow there; in a 1994 survey, 26 fern species were identified.
 The park is presently the principal site in the United States preserving American hart's tongue fern.
 This fern is quite rare in North America; its presence on the continent was first discovered in 1807 by botanist Frederick Pursh at nearby Split Rock in Onondaga County.
 The second half of the 19th Century was a period of popular enthusiasm for ferns that has been called "pteridomania".
 Discovery of additional "stations" for hart's tongue, and indeed rediscovery of the original Split Rock station, were subjects of considerable interest in the 19th century.
 The station near Glacier Lake was first reported in 1866 by J. A. Paine, and several stations are now known within Clark Reservation.
 Because of its rarity, censuses of the fern in this region of New York have been reported periodically since 1916.
 In 1989, this species was declared as endangered in the United States.

-The most thriving site for hart's tongue through about 1925 was not Glacier Lake, but a second similar lake about 2 mi due east.
-As with Glacier Lake, this lake was known by several names, including Green Pond, Green Lake, East Green Lake, and Scolopendrium Pond.
-The botanist R. C. Benedict wrote in 1915, "the lake itself is of equal geological interest and, from the standpoint of the hart's tongue fern, is of greater interest than the west lake region because the best specimens in the country grow near the east lake."
-This lake was threatened by limestone quarrying in 1915 when Benedict wrote his letter to Science, and Benedict had been seeking support for the creation of another state park to protect Green Pond.
-Clark Reservation had recently been preserved from the same threat.
-By 1925 the threat to the eastern lake had become reality, and this lake was destroyed by expanded limestone quarrying.
-Just prior to its destruction, about 1000 hart's tongue ferns were transplanted from its vicinity to Clark Reservation.
+A nearby site of hart's-tongue fern was White Lake and Green Pond, although Green Pond was destroyed in 1926.
+Before this occurred, populations of the fern were transplanted to Clark Reservation.
 One author has claimed that the conversion of Clark Reservation into a state park in 1926 occurred because of interest in preserving the American hart's tongue fern.
 In 1930, a state law was passed protecting hart's tongue fern in Onondaga County and also neighboring Madison County; nonetheless, destruction of habitat in the nearby Rock-cut gorge had destroyed still another station of these ferns by 1945.